MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 8. Add a new **Class** to the class diagram.

-9. Add attributes to the new Class shape for each of the properties you planned for the photos.
+9. Add attributes to the new **Photo** class diagram for each of the properties you planned for the photo class.

 10. Fix the properties return values in the **Photo** class, to match the property types.